jrpool/rallytree/README.md

 ## Tree-copy creation

 This operation copies a tree.
 You designate an existing user story or feature as the parent of the root user story of the new tree.
-If that parent is a user story, must not have any tasks and must not be in the tree that you are copying.
+That parent, if a user story, must not have any tasks and must not be in the tree that you are copying.
 User stories, optionally with their tasks and/or test cases, are copied, but not defects.
 In a copy of a user story, task, or test case, the name, rank, and description are copied from the original; you can choose whether the owner is copied from the original or is set to a particular user; you can choose whether the project affiliation is copied from the designated parent of the root of the tree copy or is set to a particular project; and you can specify a release, an iteration, and/or a schedule state.

 ## Scoring